oknoorap/oknoorap/README.md

 ## Hi 👋 I am Ribhararnus Pracutian

-I'm a hobbyist developer who loves to have fun creating indie projects on the weekends.
-I'm a big fan of pixel art, even though I don't have any artistic talent.
-I also love holding and learning about cryptocurrencies and the exciting world of blockchain technology. 🦄🎨❤️💰🤖
+On weekends, I enjoy pursuing my passion for indie projects as a hobbyist developer.
+Despite my lack of artistic ability, I have a keen interest in pixel art.
+Currently working on the next big thing "frontend framework". 🦄🎨❤️💰🤖

-You can drop me a message via twitter - [🐦 @oknoorap](https://twitter.com/oknoorap), or via email [✉️ oknoorap&lt;at&gt;gmail.com](mailto:oknoorap@gmail.com)
+You can drop me a message via X - [🐦 @oknoorap](https://x.com/oknoorap), or via email [✉️ oknoorap&lt;at&gt;gmail.com](mailto:oknoorap@gmail.com)

 ### Portfolio / Projects